michelleyong7/Instacart-Analysis/README.md

 -   **Anonymity & Representation:** While vast, the dataset is anonymized and from 2017.
 Behaviors may have evolved, and some nuances might be abstracted.
 -   **Future Quests:**
-    -   Develop predictive models for product recommendations (what will a user buy next?).
+    -   Develop predictive models for product recommendations.
     -   Build a customer churn prediction model to proactively identify users at risk of leaving.
-    -   Explore market basket analysis techniques (e.g., Apriori algorithm) to find frequently co-purchased items in more detail.
+    -   Explore market basket analysis techniques to find frequently co-purchased items in more detail.
     -   Deepen the segmentation by incorporating product-level preferences.

 ---